 The qualifications have been designed to adapt to any areas of the creative industries, be that Music, Performing Arts, Digital Media, or Business.

-The qualifications are delivered at Level 4 and 5.
+The qualifications are available at Levels 3, 4 and 5.
 The final qualification will be awarded upon successful completion of a specified number of Guided Learning Hours (GLH) at each level.

 The types of final award available are: